addr2data/webinar-01/README.rst

 Amazon Virtual Private Cloud (VPC)
 ----------------------------------
-VPCs are logically isolated sections of the AWS cloud.
+A VPC is a logically isolated sections of the AWS cloud.

 - VPCs have the look and feel of traditional networks